![]() |

 Bindweed Family ~ Convolvulaceae

-Bindweed, Field ~ a weed (or wildflower or herb).
+Bindweed, Field ~ Convolvulus arvensis.
+A weed (or wildflower or herb).
 For a description and photo of the seedling, see the Weed Identification Chart

-Binomial ~ system, the two-part method for naming plants, using the Genus and the species.
+Binomial ~ system, the two-part method for naming plants, using the Genus and the species, devised by Linnaeus.

 Bipinnate ~ with each leaflet of a pinnate leaf also pinnate.
 See the photos of Leaf Shapes and Arrangements

-Blackberry ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Blackberry ~ Rubus.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart

 Blackfly ~ a black soft-bodied insect that damages plant tissue.
 See the Plant Pests Identification Chart